chickensouple/VirtualRealityCards/README.txt

 all tag images are imX.jpg
 there are two test display images: chicken.jpg and endeavor.jpg

+im2.jpg and im4.jpg have not correct blobs detected so they will mess up im1, im3, and im5 will work fine

 If you want to take pictures of the tag to test, a pdf of the tag is included as tag.pdf